Utilities

 If no options are specified, all the files

-(mmn, amn, spn, UNK, uHu, uIu
+(mmn, amn, spn, UNK, uHu, uIu) are considered.

 Binary (unformatted Fortran) files are supported, though not reccommended, since they are compiler-dependent.
 A safer choice is to use (bigger) formatted files, with options: